diepbaoquy97/SmartHome/README.md

 [here](https://www.raspberrypi.org/downloads/raspbian/).
 We recommend to load the virsion name Raspbian Buster with desktop and recommended software because it has full functionality.

 After you download the OS, leave it as zip file.
 Then download the software call Etcher, you can find it [here](https://www.balena.io/etcher/).
 This software is to flash the Image OS into the SD card.
 After you load the OS into SD card, insert it into the raspberry.
+Plug in the power supple

 The one time set up is easy, so just follow the step on the OS.
 #### Notice: If you use the Raspberry 4, it requires lot ofs voltage to power it on.
 So you should get power supply which support the high voltage.
 Or another way is to plug it in the USB 3.0 port, it also produces high voltage.

+## Production Testing

+This is the final testing to make sure the whole project works propely as we expect.
+Running the wire through the Raspberry case and connect with power supply, ethernet cable.